getporter/operator/docs/content/file-formats.md

 The Porter Agent is a Kubernetes job that executes the porter CLI when an [installation resource](#installation) is modified.
 The agent is a Docker image with the porter CLI installed, and a custom entry point to assist with applying the Porter [configuration file].
-By default, the job uses the getporter/porter-agent:latest image.

 The AgentConfig CRD represents the configuration that the operator should use when executing Porter on Kubernetes, which is known as the Porter agent.

 A default AgentConfig is generated for you by the **configureNamespace** custom action of the porter-operator bundle.